-Click here to download a PDF of the Calendar: aihm-2016-final-calendar-pdf
+Click here to download a PDF of the Calendar: 2017 American Indian Heritage Month Calendar.
+Final

-On Tuesday, November 1, Dr. Nancy Shoemaker will serve as our guest lecturer for the 8th Annual Michael D. Green Lecture in American Indian Studies.
-The title of Dr. Shoemaker’s lecture is “Internationalizing American Indian Studies.”
-The lecture will begin at 3:00pm, followed by a reception at 4:00pm in the Pleasants Family Room of Wilson Library.
+On Thursday, November 2, Dr. KimTallBear served as our guest lecturer for the 9th Annual Michael D. Green Lecture in American Indian Studies.
+The title of Dr. TallBear’s lecture was “Molecular Death and Redface Reincarnation: Indigenous Appropriations in the US and Canada.”
+The reception began at 3:00pm, followed by the lecture at 4:00pm in the Pleasants Family Room of Wilson Library.
 The lecture is sponsored by the American Indian Center and American Indian & Indigenous Studies.
 For visitor parking information, click here.
 A campus map can be accessed here.